 "Der Grund" - which in German has the double meaning of "reason" and "the bottom of the sea" - tells the story of the Swedish piano player Laurits Simonsen, who works on big cruise ships being the entertainer at the bar.
 Laurits looks back on his life, which hasn't been all that easy: After trying and failing to be a piano student at the academy of Stockholm, he follows his patriachal father's wish and becomes a doctor.
 Initially his life turns out to be good anyway - in Silja he finds the love of his life and they have a wonderful daughter together - so he never regrets his decision until, many years later, he finds out, that everything he has reached is built up on a lie.
 His life doesn't seem to be his own anymore.
 A fact he is unable to deal with and the consequences he draws are fatal ...

 The novel was published in 2014 at the small Mare Verlag, Hamburg, specialized on books about the sea - or anything that has to do with it.
 It has by now reached four print runs.

 The audio book was published by Lübbe Audio in 2014, read by the wonderful actor Heikko Deutschmann.

-In spring 2016 Rowohlt Verlag published the trade paperback version.
+In spring 2016 Rowohlt Verlag published the trade paperback edition.

 "Irgendwo ins grüne Meer" (Somewhere in the Green Sea) is a collection of short stories about islands of all kinds and sorts.
 The contributing authors have created a colorful archipelago of real existing, made up and metaphoric islands.